-FACTS: The defendant was involved in an accident.
-Police officers arrested him at a hospital for driving an automobile while under the influence of intoxicating liquor.
-At the direction of a police officer, a physician at the hospital took a blood sample from the defendant's body.
-The chemical analysis of the sample indicated that the defendant was intoxicated at the time of the accident.
+FACTS: The defendant was involved in an accident and transported to the hospital.
+At the hospital, officers arrested him for driving an automobile while under the influence of intoxicating liquor.
+At the direction of an officer, a physician took a blood sample from the defendant's body.
+The chemical analysis of the sample indicated the defendant was intoxicated at the time of the accident.